logaretm/vee-validate/docs/content/guide/composition-api/validation.md

 </script>
 ```

-With a slight adjustment we can make our validation lazy by changing the listener to `@change` (validates when user leaves the control):
+With a slight adjustment we can make our validation lazy by changing the listener to `@change` (validates when the user leaves the control):

 ```vue
 <div>